jin0g/hls-search/README.md

 # vivado-vitis-hls-search

-Explore frequencies and strategies in Vitis HLS and Vivado
+Explore frequencies and strategies in Vitis HLS and Vivado from only C++ code.

 The kernel function in main.cc is synthesized by Vitis HLS and implemented by Vivado HLS.